How much is company car tax on electric cars?

 Will the BiK rate for fully electric cars change?

 As you saw above, the key to BiK tax is the BiK band.
-The government sets this, and it is 0 per cent for all fully electric cars in the 2020/21 tax year.
+The government sets this, and it is two per cent for all fully electric cars in the 2022/23 tax year.

-Beyond that, rates have not been confirmed, although they’re likely to creep back up as more and more electric cars join company-car fleets.
+Beyond that, rates have not been confirmed, although they’re likely to creep up in the longer term as more and more electric cars join company-car fleets and the government needs to maintain tax revenues.

 Is the BiK rate different for PHEVs and hybrids?